Wisconsin Auto Dealer Bond— $50K / $25K / $5K — 60-Day Notice Required

 - Applicable license fees and plate fees

-Bond Details
+Bond Filing Details

-How to Get Your Wisconsin Dealer License
+Three Steps to Your Wisconsin Dealer License

 Get Your Bond (MV2511)

-Apply online for your bond at the correct tier: $50K retail, $25K wholesale/salvage/auction/RV, or $5K moped/motorcycle.
+Apply online for your continuous bond at the correct tier: $50K retail, $25K wholesale/salvage/auction/RV, or $5K moped/motorcycle.
 Issued within 1 business day.

 Complete Application